Malphite Build Guide by PsiGuard

 - Seismic Shard is a strong chasing tool.
 Use it to slow your opponent and walk up for a Ground Slam.
 It's also a helpful tool to use when your jungler ganks.

 - You can use Seismic Shard to escape enemies.
 Hit a foe when you're fleeing, and your speed will be boosted while they are slowed.
+Target enemies with high movement speed for greater effect.

 - Activate Brutal Strikes before using Ground Slam to boost your armor, and therefore the damage of Ground Slam.